bray2sick/ICTTEN434/README.md

 Main_Switch>
 ```

-I partially typed a command and then hit the “Tab” key, which completes the command for me.
+> I partially typed a command and then hit the `Tab` key, which completes the command for me.

 ### Set the Hostname